 At the top of each daily report you will find the date and the 24-hour time period for each report (midnight to midnight).

-Notes about the monitoring period will be put below the table.
+Notes about the monitoring period will be put at the top of the page.
 For example if a monitor failed (could be a battery issue or an issue with a sensor) or if an error was made in a report, this section will contain an explanation of the correction.

 A map with locations of the facility as well as monitor locations is also part of each report.
 There will be a description of the prevailing wind direction during the monitoring period just before the charts.

 Monitors take a reading every 30 seconds - that is the Number of Readings.
 A detect is defined as a measurable concentration during one of those 30 second readings.
 There are columns in the report for number of readings and number of detections.

 The graph below shows a peak around 1:30 AM at ~50 parts per billion.
 The 30-minute average level at which health effects are expected is 600 ppb (0.6 ppm) (See AEGL-1 description on the monitoring landing page.)
 The 70-ppb red line is not a health standard but is a level that indicates further investigatory actions are warranted.
 The peak concentration recorded about 7PM exceeded the level of the 70 ppb Standard, but for less than an hour.